zameelpichen/zameelpichen/README.md

 - 📫 &ensp;To discover my blogs : [**zameelpichen@Medium**][zameelpichen@Medium]
 - 📫 &ensp;To send your resume : [**grow@meghamlabs.com**][grow@meghamlabs.com] [We are hiring!]

-**GitHub Stats :**
+**This GitHub Profile Stats :**
-*NOTE: Most Used Languages does not indicate my skill level, it's a github metric of which languages i have the most code on my github not including organization repos.
-And WakaTime Stats is from the last 7 days spent on a few text editors that I have wakatime tracker on.*
+*NOTE: Most Used Languages does not indicate my skill level, it's a github metric of which languages i have the most code on my github not including organization repos.*
 <p align="center">
 <a href="#">
   <img height="182px" width="auto" align="center" src="https://github-readme-stats-anuraghazra1.vercel.app/api?username=zameelpichen&show_icons=true&line_height=27&include_all_commits=true&theme=gotham" alt="My github stats" /></a>